SeanLee97/AnglE/docs/notes/training.rst

 3. `DatasetFormats.C`: it is a pair format with two columns: `text`, `positive`. `positive` is the positive sample of `text`. e.g.  `{"text": "Two blond women are hugging one another.", "positive": "There are women showing affection."}`

-It is required toprepare your data into huggingface `datasets.Dataset` in one of the above formats.
+It is required to prepare your data into huggingface `datasets.Dataset` in one of the above formats.

 ⭐ angle-trainer [recommended]